 ABSTRACT

 Cryptocurrencies have revolutionized the financial landscape, introducing decentralized digital assets like Bitcoin and Ethereum.
-Their growth has spurred interest in statistical methods for monitoring and analyzing transactions, especially in the context of traditional financial systems like SWIFT (Society for Worldwide Interbank Financial Telecommunication).Statistical methods play a crucial role in identifying patterns, anomalies, and potential risks associated with cryptocurrency transactions.
+Their growth has spurred interest in statistical methods for monitoring and analyzing transactions, especially in the context of traditional financial systems like SWIFT (Society for Worldwide Interbank Financial Telecommunication).
+Statistical methods play a crucial role in identifying patterns, anomalies, and potential risks associated with cryptocurrency transactions.
 These methods involve data analysis, clustering, and machine learning algorithms to detect fraudulent activities, money laundering, and market trends.
-The integration of blockchain technology ensures transparency and immutability, enhancing statistical analysis accuracy.On the other hand, SWIFT transactions, widely used for cross-border payments, rely on statistical techniques to track and validate international fund transfers.
+The integration of blockchain technology ensures transparency and immutability, enhancing statistical analysis accuracy.
+On the other hand, SWIFT transactions, widely used for cross-border payments, rely on statistical techniques to track and validate international fund transfers.
 These methods aid in fraud detection, regulatory compliance, and transaction efficiency.
-Combining the statistical prowess of cryptocurrencies and SWIFT transactions offers a comprehensive approach to secure and efficient global finance.In conclusion, cryptocurrencies have emerged as a disruptive force in the world of finance, offering decentralized, secure, and borderless transactions.
+Combining the statistical prowess of cryptocurrencies and SWIFT transactions offers a comprehensive approach to secure and efficient global finance.
+In conclusion, cryptocurrencies have emerged as a disruptive force in the world of finance, offering decentralized, secure, and borderless transactions.
 Their popularity has grown exponentially, attracting both enthusiasts and skeptics.
 They have disrupted traditional finance, offering decentralized digital assets like Bitcoin and Ethereum.
 Statistical methods are crucial for monitoring and securing transactions on the SWIFT network, the backbone of global financial messaging.
-One of the recommendations was that advanced data analytics to detect anomalies, trend analysis for fraud prevention, and machine learning algorithms for predictive modeling.
+One of the recommendations was that advanced data analytics be used to detect anomalies, trend analysis for fraud prevention, and machine learning algorithms for predictive modeling.

 KEYWORDS: Cryptocurrencies, Statistical Methods and SWIFT transactions